 You might be wondering which stops along the Arches Scenic Road are best and are worth your time the most.

 If you have at least 4-5 hours in Arches National Park, do the entire Scenic Drive and stop at all the viewpoints!
-But if you have to choose just a few most scenic spots that don’t require much walking, then this small selection should help you decide where to go.
+But if you have to choose just a few MOST SCENIC spots and viewpoints that don’t require much walking, then this small selection should help you decide where to go.
 Take a look!

-Good to know: We only include the most scenic stops of the Arches Scenic Drive in this article.
+Good to know: We only include the most scenic viewpoints and best stops of the Arches Scenic Drive in this article.
 And we sort them by putting the nicest ones higher on the list.
 So if you are short on time, these are the places to see first!